lewagon/dotfiles/05-Rails/01-Rails-intro/02-Stupid-coaching/README.md

 gem install chromedriver-helper
 ```

-After the installation, you can open the following file and replace **all** its content with:
+After the installation you can open the following file and replace **all** its content with:

 ```ruby
 # test/test_helper.rb